 A "later-term abortion" occurs during the second or third trimester of pregnancy.

 Although some people refer to abortions that occur later in pregnancy as "late term," this phrase is medically inaccurate.

 A "late-term" pregnancy is past 41 weeks gestation — and pregnancies only last 40 weeks overall.
 In other words, childbirth has already occurred.
 This means that "late-term abortion" is impossible.

-Most women having a second-trimester abortion undergo surgical abortion, a procedure called dilation and evacuation (D & E).
+Most people having a later-term abortion undergo surgical abortion.
+This procedure is called dilation and evacuation (D & E).

 D & E can usually be done on an outpatient basis in a clinic or hospital.

 The first step is to soften and dilate the cervix.
 This can be initiated the day before the D & E. You’ll be positioned on the table with your feet in the stirrups, much as you would for a pelvic exam.
 Your doctor will use a speculum to widen your vaginal opening.
 This allows them to clean your cervix and apply a local anesthetic.